Shaurya-Sethi/makemore-desi/README.md

-# makemore-desi
+# Indic Name Forge

-## Indian Name Generation with a Wavenet Language Model
+## Natural Language Processing with a Wavenet Style Model

 ---

 ### Project Overview

+WaveNet (DeepMind, 2016) was originally introduced as a deep generative model for raw audio waveforms, but here I make use of a similar architecture for generating text instead.
 This project is a practical and research-inspired extension of Andrej Karpathy’s “makemore” language model series.
 Building on his invitation to beat his validation loss of 1.993 as an exercise, I set out to design, train, and evaluate a more expressive neural network on a custom dataset of Indian first names.